To incorporate Lacework events into your existing workflow, Lacework can be configured to forward alerts to Splunk using an HTTP Event Collector.

 - Choose Indexes as applicable to your Splunk design and use

-- Click the [Review] button on the top of the page
+- Click Review located at the top of the page

 - On the Review page

-- Review your inputs and click the [Submit] button on the top of the page
+- Review your inputs and click Submit at the top of the page

 You should see the message Token has been created successfully.
 You will need the token, index, source and resolvable hostname or IP address of your Splunk instance.

-To test your Integration, click the [Test Integration] button.
+To test your Integration, click Test Integration.
 You should see a positive affirmation of the test and a single event sent to Splunk with the field-value pair of 'host :login.lacework.net'.
 You will now begin to receive Lacework event notifications in Splunk.